polimi-cmls-22/group5-HW-Juce-PLAS/README.md

 ## Notes

 * The system has been built and tested on Windows 10 OS machines built using VISUAL STUDIO 22 and on MAC OS using XCODE.
-* The plugin has been tested on REAPER both on Windows and MAC and on Garage Band.
+* The plugin has been tested on REAPER and Ableton Live both on Windows and MAC and on Garage Band.

 ## Components
 Alberto Doimo (alberto.doimo@mail.polimi.it) </p>